inaz2/dog/README.md

 ## DESCRIPTION

 Dog is a program similar to cat (1), but it has many more features.
-Dog is able to translate input.
+Dog is able to translate the input.

 ## OPTIONS